Erik1007/Bombers-Baseball/README.md

-**Stockholm Bombers Baseball** site designed to welcome people of all skill levels around the area of Stockholm Sweden that want to play adult baseball in a relaxed and fun atmosphere.
+**Stockholm Bombers Baseball** site is designed to welcome people of all skill levels around the area of Stockholm Sweden that want to play adult baseball in a relaxed and fun atmosphere.
 The site intends to target people that want to build/expand their social network, meet new people and have fun playing ‘America’s Past time’ with like minded people.

 The Stockholm Bombers are a long established adult baseball team, with a rich history that includes athletes of all levels and abilities (from lifelong players to first timers) from all around the world that just love the game and want to have fun.
 The site hopes to introduce the team, provide practice schedule, game schedule, team pics and a sign-up form.

-**The webite color scheme:** The Stockholm Bombers Team Colors are White, Forest green and Red.
+**The website color scheme:** The Stockholm Bombers Team colors are white, forest green and red.
 Therefor I have been working on maintaining and representing the team colors as much as possible through the website.

 ![Am I responsive screenshot](assets/images/responsive.webp)

 **Features:**

 This website consists of four pages that provide information about the team, motivate joining the team and provide multiple ways to contact the team leaders.
-The site is designed for a visitor to be able to easily navigate from page to page with consitent links and color schemes to be able to find information about the team, where the team plays, an accurate schedule of when the team plays, a gallery of pics showing the team having fun and lastly a means to contact the team and coaches if the visitor wants to play.
+The site is designed for a visitor to be able to easily navigate from page to page with consistent links and color schemes to be able to find information about the team, where the team plays, an accurate schedule of when the team plays, a gallery of pics showing the team having fun and lastly a means to contact the team and coaches if the visitor wants to play.

 **Existing Features:**